Senior Lecturer and Programme Leader for Screen Performance

-I am a Senior Lecturer in the Faculty of Arts and Creative Industries and Programme Leader for BA (Hons) Screen Performance.
+I am Associate Professor for Partnerships and Participatory Practice, a Principal Lecturer, and Programme Leader for BA (Hons) Screen Performance.
 I teach Screen Performance and Performing Arts courses.

-I am an External Examiner for BA (Hons) Drama, Theatre and Performance at Queen Margaret University, Scotland.
+I am an External Examiner for BA (Hons) Drama, Theatre and Performance at Queen Margaret University, Scotland, and Belfast Metropolitan College on behalf of The Open University.

 I am a Senior Fellow of Advance HE.
 Winner of a National Teaching Fellowship Award (NTFS, 2020), Winner of a Collaborative Award for Teaching Excellence (CATE, 2019), graduate of Advanced HE's Aurora Programme for Leadership Development for Women in HE (2022).

-I manage the Faculty of Arts and Creative Industries' collaboration with Northumbria Police, and I have also developed and led the academic partnership with Live Theatre, Newcastle.
+I manage the collaboration with Northumbria Police, and I have also developed and led the academic partnership with Live Theatre, Newcastle.
 I have created extensive links and networks with clients external to the University and attempted to embed external engagement opportunities across the curriculum.
 Ensuring students experience authentic workplace experience, ahead of graduation, has become the heart of my passion for capturing their innate innovation and creativity, which ensures a visionary, yet achievable focus for the curriculum.

 My research is threefold.